 Friedemann Goldberg LLP’s Insurance Law practice group focuses on representing the interests of policyholders.
 We are involved in all aspects of counseling, securing coverage and, when necessary, suing insurance companies for coverage and insurance bad faith.
 We routinely secure coverage for insureds in the context of first-party and third-party claims and have particular expertise with professional liability errors and omissions policies, financial institution bonds, directors and officers liability policies, and commercial general liability policies.

 Friedemann Goldberg’s insurance practice is adept at all matters relating to policies and coverage, and has experience at every level of insurance dispute resolution.
-Our attorneys are seasoned in issues arising from directors and officers liability, professional liability, financial institution bonds, commercial general liability, insurance coverage dispute resolution and bad faith litigation.
+Our attorneys are seasoned in issues arising from directors and officers liability, professional liability, financial institution bonds, commercial general liability, fire insurance consultation, insurance coverage dispute resolution and bad faith litigation.